"They are only children

 * * *

-San Diego that Mr. S.'s silly document was
+that Mr. S.'s silly document was actually produced by

-in order to inform the public about what kind
+to inform the public about what is going on at CTA,

 In fact, about ten minutes after Mr. S. refused to